Sprained Toes and Turf Toe Treatment in Dallas

 Turf Toe, Metatarsophalangeal Joint Sprain

-Our feet are an incredibly important part of our day, as they carry us from one place to another.
+Our feet are an incredibly important part of our day, carrying us from one place to another.
 Additionally, our toes are responsible for helping our balance and posture, as well as aiding the feet in supporting our body weight.
 They also help to propel us forward during the walking cycle.
 In other words, those little phalanges are important to take care of.
 If you’ve ever stubbed your toe, you’re probably aware of how much it hurts.
 But what if you sprain your toe?
-Is there treatment available for that?
+What is the sprained toes treatment available?
 We cover all this and more in the sections below.

 What Is the Metatarsophalangeal Joint?

 The metatarsophalangeal joint is the joining of the metatarsal bones and the phalanges, or toe bones.
-To put it simply, these joints connect the foot bones to the toe bones.
+Simply put, these joints connect the foot bones to the toe bones.
 A thin joint capsule surrounds these joints and supports them with ligaments.

 Additionally, the first MTP joint is the big toe joint, while the fifth MTP joint is the little toe joint.
 The big toe connects to two bones underneath the big toe, called sesamoid bones.
 These bones are located on the bottom, or plantar surface of the foot.
 The plantar surface of the foot is also where we usually see plantar fasciitis.